OptimalDesignLab/PDESolver.jl/src/input/README.md

 two keys, `"write_outname"` where `outname` is the name of the quantity, which has a boolean value, and `"write_outname_fname"` that has a string value containing the name of the file to write (including extension).
-Examples out things that can be logged are entropy and kinetic energy.
+Examples of things that can be logged are entropy and kinetic energy.
 Both these keys should have default values, and users should generally not need to modify the second one.